isprojects/mstform/README.md

 validator functions in a list.
 A validation function should return a string in case of a validation error, or return `false`, `null` or `undefined` if there is no error.

-`fromEvent` indicates we want to pull the raw value to validate and convert from the `event` object that's emitted by the `onChange` of the input.
-This is the case for basic `<input>` elements.
-Many higher-level input elements don't send an event but instead pass the value directly as the first argument to the `onChange` handler.
-The default behavior of mstform is to assume this.

 We define a special `InlineError` component that can display error text.
 Your UI component library have a nicer component that helps to display errors --